yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 3.2.0 =

+This plugin version simplifies complying the the EULA of Maxmind by automatically retrieving and honoring their Privacy Exclusion List.
+You need to enter your Account ID in the options.
+More info in the FAQ of the plugin.

 = 3.1.0 =
 The property access for shortcodes has been rewritten so that property names such as "extra.original.zip" (Datasource: ipstack) are possible now.